 An Act to Streamline Access to Critical Public Health and Safety-net Programs through Common Applications

-Status Update, August 2021: Both bills referred to the Joint Committee on Health Care Financing in April.
-A hearing was held on July 20th.
-Hearing recording is here: https://malegislature.gov/Events/Hearings/Detail/3831.
-SNAP Gap Coalition led by MLRI.
+Status Update, August 2022: Both bills referred to the Joint Committee on Health Care Financing in April 2021.
+A hearing was held on July 20, 2021.
+View the recording here.
+The SNAP Gap Coalition, which has advocated for this change, is led by MLRI.
+In November 2021, the bills were reported favorably out of committee, to the House Ways & Means Committee.

 An Act Relative to Universal School Meals